-How to Properly Screen Tenants in Charleston: A Landlord's Guide
+How to Screen Tenants in Charleston: A Landlord's Guide

-When it comes to allowing prospective renters into your investment home, it’s important to be thorough with the vetting process.
+When allowing prospective renters into your investment home, it's essential to be thorough with the vetting process.
 This is the first line of defense for your Charleston rental property: without the right screening, you could be letting in a risky tenant that will turn your dreams of rental income into a nightmare.

-When you receive applications, it can be hard to spot an insincere tenant who’s simply putting on an act, as opposed to a quality renter that you’ll feel comfortable having in your property.
+However, when you receive applications, it can be hard to spot an insincere tenant who's simply putting on an act instead of a quality renter that you'll feel comfortable having in your property.
 Screening tenants is the best way to ensure that you recruit the best possible tenants—and that the worst ones are kept from ever getting past the front door.
-Consider these tips from a Charleston property management company when screening your tenants!

 What Should You Screen For?

-To properly screen tenants for your Charleston rental property, consider some of the following criteria:
+How can rental property owners know what to look for when choosing their next tenant?
+When learning how to screen tenants for your Charleston rental property, consider some of the following criteria.

 Verify Their Identity